Perusahaan Listrik Negara: Sources of power

 In Java coal is the main source of fuel for power plants while in the Outer Islands oil is the chief source for the large number of small diesel plants which supply power in many places.
 Plans to diversify energy sources for the electricity sector have been announced but progress has been slow.

 Geothermal power

-Although in principle Indonesia is well-supplied with sources of geothermal energy, exploiting geothermal energy in Indonesia has proceeded slowly in recent years.
-In mid-2012, PLN officials noted that 13 geothermal plants across Indonesia were 'stuck in exploration stages' and likely to miss development deadlines.
-A range of practical problems often caused problems—in some cases, initial drilling had failed to find wells with satisfactory yields of energy; in other cases, problems with local infrastructure (such as poor roads) and obtaining permits from local officials and forestry agencies had caused delays.
+Although Indonesia is theoretically well-supplied with sources of geothermal energy, the exploitation of this energy has progressed slowly in recent years.
+In mid-2012, PLN officials noted that 13 geothermal plants across the country were "stuck in exploration stages" and likely to miss their development deadlines.
+A variety of practical issues contributed to these delays.
+In some cases, initial drilling failed to locate wells with satisfactory energy yields, while in other instances, problems with local infrastructure, such as poor roads, and difficulties in obtaining permits from local officials and forestry agencies caused further setbacks.